 Have you ever read War and Peace by Lev Tolstoy?
 It's a great book with many stories wrapped up with History.
-It is based in Russia during the Napoleon era and, of course, it also tells about battles.
+It takes place in Russia during the Napoleon era and, of course, it also tells about battles.

-There is one thing in the Tolstoy's point of view that caused me some thinking.
-More or less, this is the reasoning of the author: most of the times, battles are not decided by generals or strategists but by single episodes of bravery or dastardliness in the troops.
+There is one interesting point in Tolstoy's reasoning: most of the times, battles are not decided by generals or strategists but by single episodes of bravery or dastardliness in the troops.

-Of course there is a part of truth in this but, as usual, life is slightly more complicated.
-A good commander should be able to understand if its soldiers are motivated, which are their strengths and their weaknesses.
-And a good commander always has an ace in the hole.
+Of course there is a part of truth in this, but life is slightly more complicated.
+A good commander should be able to understand if his soldiers are motivated, which are strengths and weaknesses of his troops.

 Victory and Fortune

-Many great commanders in the past were undoubtedly lucky and often luck is considered an essential attribute of good strategist and I'm sure you have already heard that fortune favors the bold.
-But a commander that points everything on its luck is doomed to lose.
+I'm sure you have already heard that fortune favors the bold and often luck is considered an essential attribute of good commanders.
+Many great generals in the past were undoubtedly lucky.
+But a commander that points everything on his luck is doomed to lose.

 For a manager it works the same.
-If he plans the team at one hundred percent of the time, there will no room for contingencies.
-If he accepts every job proposed by the salesmen, the risk is to provide a poor job or to miss deadlines.
-He can put its subordinates under pressure for some weeks but not forever.
+If he/she commits the team at one hundred percent of the time, there will no room for contingencies.
+If he/she accepts every job proposed by the salesmen, the risk is to provide a poor job or to miss the deadlines.
+He/she can put its subordinates under pressure for some weeks but not forever.

 Sometimes managers have to take some risk and they can be lucky, but fortune doesn't lasts forever.